 Wagner succeeds in crafting a tale with classic elements that is sure to satisfy Batman fans.
 Definitely pick this comic if you want to see the evolution of Batman after “Batman: Year One”.

-INTERESTED IN THIS STORY?
+A FAN OF THIS STORY?
 CLICK ON “BATMAN AND THE MONSTER MEN” BELOW TO PURCHASE THE COMIC ON AMAZON.

 Comicbook Database is a great site if you are a comic book fan!
 The Battles of the Week a great way to learn about the different power levels of the heroes, and a fun way to fancast some of the most wanted battles across comics.

 “Bruce Wayne: Fugitive” (2002) is a storyline by Ed Brubaker, Chuck Dixon, Greg Rucka, Devin Grayson, Kelly Puckett, Rick Burchett, Rick Leonardi, Steve Lieber, Trevor McCarthy, Scott McDaniel, Roger Robinson, Damion Scott and Pete Woods.